 "2.
 The instruments shall be undated or have an original maturity of at least 30 years.
-The instruments may include one or more call options at the sole discretion of the issuer, but they shall not be redeemed before five years after the date of issue.
-If the provisions governing undated instruments provide for a moderate incentive for the credit institution to redeem as determined by the competent authorities, such incentive shall not occur before ten years after the date of issue.
-The provisions governing dated instruments shall not permit an incentive to redeem on a date other than the maturity date.
+Those instruments may include one or more call options at the sole discretion of the issuer, but they shall not be redeemed before five years after the date of issue.
+If the statutory or contractual provisions governing undated instruments provide for a moderate incentive for the credit institution to redeem as determined by the competent authorities, such incentive shall not occur before ten years after the date of issue.
+The statutory or contractual provisions governing dated instruments shall not allow for any incentive to redeem other than the maturity date.